 If you are not familiar with proper courtroom etiquette, the following are several guidelines to ensure you act your best when facing criminal charges:

-- Stand when the judge enters the courtroom – When the bailiff says “all rise” as the judge enters the room, show respect by standing until the judge says to be seated.
+Stand when the judge enters the courtroom – When the bailiff says “all rise” as the judge enters, show respect by standing until the judge says to be seated.
 This is intended to show respect for the criminal justice system.
 You must also stand when the judge leaves the courtroom.

-If you are interested in experienced legal services in Bryan or College Station, TX, contact The Law Office of Shane Phelps, P.C. today.
+If you are interested in experienced legal services in Bryan or College Station, TX, contact Shane Phelps Law. today.